Chinon Nuclear Power Plant: Operation

 It employs approximately 1,350 full-time workers.
 The operator is Électricité de France (EDF).

 Performance

 The site houses three of the first generation of French plants, of UNGG-type (similar to the Magnox design), which have now closed.
+These reactors were named EDF1, EDF2, EDF3 and were later renamed into Chinon-A1, Chinon-A2, Chinon-A3.

-Four of the first French PWR series were later built on the site.
-The site has four cooling towers, designed to be low-profile in order to minimise the visual impact on the Loire.
+Four of the first French PWR series were later built on the site (Chinon-B1, Chinon-B2, Chinon-B3, Chinon-B4).
+The site has four cooling towers, specially designed to be low-profile in order to minimise the visual impact on the Loire.

 It is larger than most French plants and feeds approximately 6% of French electricity demand.